nautobot/nautobot-chatops-cookiecutter/README.md

 You must configure the relevant ChatOps plugin variables in development/creds.env.
 For example, if you want to use Slack, configure the relevant API token, secret, and set `enable_slack` to true.

 Once done, setup the relevant SaaS application is setup on the backend.
 Follow the instructions found in the [Nautobot ChatOps Plugin](https://github.com/nautobot/nautobot-plugin-chatops/blob/develop/docs/chat_setup.md) repo.

+| Przemek: Change "Once done, setup the relevant SaaS application is setup on the backend." to "Once done, setup the relevant SaaS application on the backend."

 Then run the following commands: